-If you have severe postnatal depression, your GP may prescribe antidepressant medicines.
-You may also be offered antidepressants if you have mild or moderate depression and other treatments haven’t worked or you prefer not to have talking therapies.
+If you have severe postnatal depression, your doctor may prescribe antidepressant medicines.
+They may also offer antidepressants if you have mild or moderate depression and other treatments haven’t worked or you prefer not to have talking therapies.
 You can have talking therapies at the same time as taking antidepressants.

-There are several types of antidepressants available.
+There are several types of antidepressant available.
 There are side-effects to consider, and some may work better for you than others.
-You may have to try several before you find the most suitable one for you.
-Your GP may prescribe selective serotonin re-uptake inhibitors (SSRIs) or tricyclic-related medicines.
+You and your doctor will decide which medicine is right for you.

-You can breastfeed your baby and take certain antidepressants.
+If you’re breastfeeding, make sure your doctor knows that.
 Small amounts of the medicine can be passed on to your baby through your breast milk.
 Some antidepressants are thought to be safer for your baby than others.
-Talk to your GP about what type of antidepressant may be suitable for you if you’re breastfeeding.
+Your doctor will advise which medicines are safe to take while you’re breastfeeding.

-- you aren’t getting support from family and friends
+- you aren’t getting the support that you need

-- you have had a recent stressful life event, for example bereavement
+- you’ve had a recent stressful life event, for example bereavement, or losing your job

 - it took a long time for you to conceive